-Seoul will cooperate with the federal government, banks, and private payment service operators to launch ‘Seoul Pay (simple payment service for small businesses),’ a service that will reduce credit card commissions paid by 660,000 small businesses in Seoul.
+Seoul in cooperation with the federal government, banks, and private payment service operators to launch ‘Seoul Pay (simple payment service for small businesses),’ a service that will reduce credit card commissions paid by 660,000 small businesses in Seoul.

 Through the simple payment service for small businesses, the payment commission of 0.8-2.3% will be reduced to 0% to lessen the financial burden of small businesses.
 This is an easy mobile payment service that will be introduced through cooperation among the government, Seoul city, banks, and private easy payment operators.
 The payment method will feature QR codes that will link consumers with sellers to directly transfer money from the consumer’s account to the seller’s account.